OpenHistoricalDataMap/MapnikTileServer/README.md

 $ docker-compose -f local.yml up -d django celeryworker celerybeat
 ```

-If it work fine you should able to visit the Website via http://example.com:8000/
+If it works fine you should able to visit the Website via http://example.com:8000/

 **5. use Flower to monitor tile producing task**